alexandriaproject-io/llm-inference/docs/rest-api-uml.md

-# Large Language Model Inference Service Documentation
+# Large Language Model Inference Service REST API Flow Documentation

 The LLM Inference Service provides two primary endpoints for generating text: a single prompt endpoint and a batch prompt endpoint.
 The service architecture is designed to handle requests efficiently and return generated text through HTTP streaming or in a full response.